Thermal extension of the screened massive expansion in the Landau gauge: The gluon propagator at finite T

 As we can see, once the parameters are tuned to fit the data, the screened expansion is able to reproduce the lattice propagators quite accurately down to momenta of approximately $0.5$ GeV.
 Moreover, the longitudinal propagator still shows the characteristic non-monotonic behavior with respect to a change in the temperature, increasing at fixed momentum below $T=T_{c}\approx 270$ MeV and decreasing above $T=T_{c}$.

 Below $|{\bf p}|\approx0.5$ GeV, the transverse propagator is still in good agreement with the data, while the longitudinal one shows significant deviations, especially at high temperatures.
-From a numerical point of view, why this is so is exemplified in Fig.~~6, where we display the longitudinal propagator for $T=458$ MeV and different values of the mass parameter\footnote{For each value of the mass parameter, the renormalization constant $\pi_{0}(T)$ was optimized so as to obtain the best fit with the data at large momenta.}.
+In particular, from a qualitative standpoint, the longitudinal propagator shows an infrared turnover as a function of momentum which has no counterpart in the lattice data.
+From a numerical point of view, the difficulty in obtaining a good match with the data is exemplified in Fig.~6, where we display the longitudinal propagator for $T=458$ MeV and different values of the mass parameter\footnote{For each value of the mass parameter, the renormalization constant $\pi_{0}(T)$ was optimized so as to obtain the best fit with the data at large momenta.}.
 When tuning the mass parameter $m(T)$, there is a tension between the low- and intermediate-momentum behavior of the propagator: at lower values of $m$, the propagator is enhanced (resp. suppressed) below (resp. above) $|{\bf p}|\approx1$ GeV, so that achieving a good match at low momenta results in a loss of accuracy at intermediate momenta.
 This behavior is actually shared by both the components of the propagator and at every $T\neq 0$, albeit being less significant for the transverse component and at low temperatures.
 In particular, already at $T=458$~MeV the optimal longitudinal values of the mass parameter and of the renormalization constant strongly depend on the choice of a lower cutoff momentum for the fit to the lattice data; for this reason, we do not report them.

 As anticipated earlier, the optimal mass parameters (and renormalization constants) needed to reproduce the lattice data differ for the two components of the propagator.
 In Fig.~~7 we plot the parameters of Tab.~II as functions of the temperature.
 With the exception of the point $T=260$ MeV, which is very close to the critical temperature $T_{c}\approx 270$ MeV, the optimal mass parameter $m(T)$ is a non-increasing function of the temperature for both the projections.
 When fitted from the transverse propagator, $m(T)$ shows plateaux both at small and at large temperatures, decreasing from $m(T)= m(0)=656$~MeV to $m(T)\approx 450$ MeV.
 As for the longitudinal propagator, except for $T=260$ MeV, $m(T)$ is approximately linear, with a behavior which is well-described by the equation \BE m(T)\approx 656\ \text{MeV}-1.307\ T\qquad\text{(long.)}. \EE At $T=260$ MeV $\approx T_{c}$, the optimal value of $m(T)$ is nearly equal for both the projections, namely $m(T)=425-450$ MeV.
 As for the renormalization constant, except for the point at $T=290$ MeV $\approx T_{c}$, the optimal $\pi_{0}(T)$ increases with the temperature when fitted from the transverse propagator.
 When optimized by the longitudinal propagator, on the other hand, it shows a non-monotonic behavior, decreasing below $T_{c}$ and increasing again above $T_{c}$.